 ARE YOU A CANDIDATE FOR DENTAL IMPLANTS?

-If you are considering dental implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
-If your mouth is not ideal for dental implants, ways of improving outcome, such as bone grafting, may be recommended.
+If you are considering dental implants, your mouth must be examined thoroughly, and your medical and dental history reviewed.
+If you are not an ideal candidate for dental implants, other procedures, such as bone grafting, may be recommended to improve potential outcomes.